isaacnmm/pestpolicy-hugo2XX/content/posts/best-epoxy-spray-paint/index.md

 The ideal temperature range for application is 50-85F.

 The epoxy spray is scrubbable and colorfast if you are concerned about fading and ease of cleaning.
-Pros:
-- Resistant to stains
-- Unmatched drying time
-- Universal use
+Pros: - Resistant to stains - Unmatched drying time - Universal use

-Cons:
-- None found
+Cons: - None found

+> See Also: > Wagner Power Painter

 ###  [4.
 Spray Max 3680034 2K Epoxy rust cure aerosol](https://www.amazon.com/dp/B07CXPQ814/?tag=p-policy-20)